 - You are expected to follow departmental call-in procedures to start or change your leave.

-STEP 2: INITIATING PARENTAL LEAVE: Employee contacts the HR Leave Center at 713-745-3652 (5-FMLA) within 30 days before the birth, adoption or foster placement, but after notifying your manager.
+STEP 2: INITIATING PARENTAL LEAVE: Employee contacts the HR Leave Center at 713-745-3652 (5-FMLA) within 30 days before the birth, adoption, foster or surrogate placement, but after notifying your manager.
 The HR Leave Center will work with you (and manager as needed) to advise you of the necessary next steps and expectations.

-STEP 3: PRELIMINARY APPROVAL: The HR Leave Center will tentatively approve the request pending confirmation from you of the date of birth, adoption or foster placement.
+STEP 3: PRELIMINARY APPROVAL: The HR Leave Center will tentatively approve the request pending confirmation from you of the date of birth, adoption, foster or surrogate placement.
 The manager will be copied on the preliminary approval.
-Preliminary approval may be rescinded retroactively if confirmation of the birth, adoption or foster placement is not received.
+Preliminary approval may be rescinded retroactively if confirmation of the birth, adoption, foster or surrogate placement is not received.
 For adoption and foster placement, you are required to provide placement paperwork confirming the child has been placed.
 This paperwork must contain your name and the date of adoption or foster placement.

 STEP 4: BEGINNING OF PARENTAL LEAVE: Employee notifies the HR Leave Center after the date of birth, adoption or foster placement of the child.
 The HR Leave Center will then send an approval letter.
 If additional information is needed, the HR Leave Center will notify you.
 The manager will be copied on the approval.